 A curved pipe alignment is sometimes desired in pipe systems so that they can be installed around buildings or utilities without the use of fittings.
 Plastic pipe can be angled slightly at the joints to create this curvature.
-Each bell-and-spigot joint can accommodate 3 degrees and remain at its specified joint quality.
+Coupling bands allow approximately 3° of angular misalignment at each joint, while each bell-andspigot joint can accommodate 1-1.5° and remain at its specified joint quality.
 Additional information can be obtained through your Sales Representative or the Engineering Department.